Rehabilitation is necessary for recovery after injury and to protect from re-injury.

 I believe that proper rehabilitation from injury and pain should include both active and passive input.
 I can provide the ‘passive’ with Osteopathy.
 Patients in pain receive treatment without their own active participation.
 Osteopathic intervention is really effective in reducing pain, increasing mobility and improving circulation.
 The next part needs the patient’s active involvement.

-Alex is the first and only practitioner in the North West and Manchester area to use the unique Dynamic Movement Skills (DMS) methodology.
-Running Technique coaching is based on DMS, as is active rehabilitation and combining it with Osteopathy significantly speeds up your recovery.
+I am the first and only practitioner in the North West and Manchester area to use the unique Dynamic Movement Skills (DMS) methodology.
+Running Technique coaching is based on DMS, as is active rehabilitation.
+Combining it with Osteopathy significantly speeds up your recovery.

-With the unique approach I have learned recently, rehabilitation after injury is a lot easier.
-We work to reprogramme the brain and muscles together in a fun active six-week programme.
+With this unique approach, rehabilitation after injury is a lot easier.
+We work to reprogramme the brain and muscles together in a fun, active, six-week programme.

 If you are experiencing recurrent injury, it is likely that movement repatterining rehabilitation will be really helpful for you.
 We have had great success in rehabilitation of knees and hips and an ankle sprain recovers really well with the approach.
 With hundreds of stepping touches on the bottom of your feet, the training reprogrammes your brain, repeatedly reminding it where your feet are, and with this, lighting up the whole of the body’s spatial awareness and co-ordination.
 This awareness is known as proprioception.